 Figure 8: Synoptic sampling results of dissolved organic carbon concentrations from 12 sites over 16 months.
+Symbol type indicates samples collected by rack (triangles) vs. grab sampling (circles).
+Outliers are indicated by x.

-As the Leech River Tunnel will be the point of diversion for future inter-basin transfers from Leech water supply area (LWSA) to the Sooke Reservoir basin, the Tunnel (site 6) is the effective outlet of the LWSA where runoff from each nested catchment is integrated.
+As the Leech River Tunnel is the likely point of diversion for future inter-basin transfers from Leech water supply area (LWSA) to the Sooke Reservoir basin, the Tunnel (site 6) is the effective outlet of the LWSA where runoff from each nested catchment is integrated.